felquis/micro-chat/README.md

 Read more about [fetching data and the component lifecycle](https://github.com/zeit/next.js#fetching-data-and-component-lifecycle)

-## Deploy to Now
+## Deploy to GitHub pages

-[now](https://zeit.co/now) offers a zero-configuration single-command deployment.

-1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.

-2. Run `now` from your project directory.
-You will see a **now.sh** URL in your output like this:

-    ```
-    > Ready! https://your-project-dirname-tpspyhtdtk.now.sh (copied to clipboard)
-    ```

-    Paste that URL into your browser when the build is complete, and you will see your deployed app.

-You can find more details about [`now` here](https://zeit.co/now).
+**TODO**

+Put the exported files into GitHub Pages, find a out to include static files from storybook.

 ## Testing

-Create a file named like `ComponentName.test.js`, and run `npm run test`
+Create a file named like `ComponentName.test.js`, and run `npm run test`, snapshoting tests are also included.

 ## Visual Regration Testing